yaronf/I-D/STAR/draft-ietf-acme-star.md

 {: #proto-auto-renewal}

-The CA automatically re-issues the certificate (using the same CSR) before it expires and publishes it to the URL that the NDC has come to know at the end of the bootstrap phase.
-The NDC downloads and installs it.
+The CA automatically re-issues the certificate (using the same CSR) before it expires and publishes it to the URL that was returned to the DNO at the end of the bootstrap phase.
+The certificate user, which could be either the DNO itself or a delegated third party, as described in {{I-D.sheffer-acme-star-request}}, downloads and installs it.
 This process goes on until either:

 - DNO terminates the delegation, or
 - Automatic renewal expires.

 ~~~~~~~~~~
-        STAR                    ACME/STAR
+     Certificate              ACME/STAR
-        Client                  Server
+        User                    Server
           |     Retrieve cert     |                     [...]
           |<--------------------->|                      |
           |                       +------.              /